Skip to main content

 Oncological Safety and Breast Health

 One of the most significant long-term safety concerns for any hormonal therapy in women relates to oncological risk, particularly breast cancer.
 Historically, concerns about testosterone’s role in breast tissue were extrapolated from its conversion to estrogen.
-However, current evidence suggests that physiological testosterone replacement in women does not increase and may even offer protective effects.
+However, current evidence suggests that physiological testosterone replacement in women does not increase breast cancer risk and may even offer protective effects.

 A meta-analysis published in Menopause reviewed multiple studies on testosterone therapy and breast cancer incidence in women.
 The findings indicated no increased risk of breast cancer with testosterone therapy, and some studies even suggested a reduction in risk.
 This potential protective effect is hypothesized to be due to testosterone’s anti-estrogenic actions in breast tissue, where it can compete with estrogen for receptor binding or inhibit aromatase activity locally.